Skip to Content

 Looking for more breakfast casserole options?
 My Blueberry Banana Baked Oatmeal is another casserole option.
 Overnight French Toast Casserole is a sweeter touch to your mornings.

-How To Make Oatmeal Raisin Breakfast Casserole
+How To Make This Oatmeal Raisin Breakfast Casserole Ahead

 There are several ways to have this be a make-ahead breakfast option.
 First, you can prepare it beforehand and bake on the weekend to enjoy throughout the week.
 Secondly, you can prepare the casserole the night before, place in the refrigerator and then bake the next morning.
 Both are easy options – depending on how much time you have.